mdasifchand/mydockerfiles/README.md

 # mydockerfiles

+## Author: Mohammed Asif Chand

 # Docker files

 So I have an alienware, raspberry pi and a Jetson TX2.
-I had this thought of creating environment for all of them as a backup In case I would like to compile/build sources in them using rsync.
+I had this thought of creating environment for all of them as a backup In case I would like to compile/build sources in them using rsync or over a CI pipeline.

 ## Building